 After downloading the two backups, login to cPanel and reinstall your WordPress sites.
 The majority of sites use Softaculous for the installation, so click that icon.

 When you have a completely fresh WordPress install, the first thing you need to do is to upload and restore the old database.
-The easiest method is to login into phpMyAdmin, then, select your new database name and select all the tables, then, select “Drop” from the drop down menu.
+The easiest method is to login INto phpMyAdmin, then, select your new database name and select all the tables, then, select “Drop” from the drop-down menu.
 What you need now is to delete the new database tables just to restore the old one.

-Just after dropping all the new tables, click on “Import” on the top of the page, and you will be given the choice to upload your old database, and then click “Go” button.
-Next, wait some time depending on your database file size, and Internet connection speed and the old database tables will be successfully imported into the new database and installation.
+Just after dropping all the new tables, click on “Import” on the top of the page, and you will be given the choice to upload your old database, and then click the “Go” button.
+Next, wait some time depending on your database file size, and Internet connection speed, and the old database tables will be successfully imported into the new database and installation.

 The second step that you need is to delete the directory “wp-content”, then, replace it with your old directory with the same name “wp-content”.
-That folder contains your themes, your plugins, and the uploaded files, such as, images.
+That folder contains your themes, your plugins, and the uploaded files, such as images.

-You don’t need any extra step like linking databases or anything else.
+You don’t need any extra steps like linking databases or anything else.
 If you follow these steps, your new installation will save all the old site content and files, but, with a fresh WordPress install.